 Worldview-2 Satellite Launched Successfully!

-WorldView-2 was launched successfully on October 8, 2009 11:52 am at Vandenberg Air Force Base, California, U.S.A.
+WorldView-2 was launched successfully on October 8, 2009, at 11:52 am at Vandenberg Air Force Base, California, U.S.A.
 Worldview-2 is the first 8-band multispectral satellite sensor commercially available.
-Operating at an altitude of 770 kilometers, WorldView-2 will provide half-meter panchromatic resolution and 2.0 meter multispectral resolution for non-US Government customers.
+Operating at an altitude of 770 kilometers, WorldView-2 will provide a half-meter panchromatic resolution and a 2.0-meter multispectral resolution for non-US Government customers.

-WorldView-2 will have an average revisit time of a day and will be capable of collecting up to 975,000 square kilometers (376,450 square miles) per day, doubling the DigitalGlobe collection capacity.
-The WorldView-2 system, offering unsurpassed accuracy, agility, capacity and spectral diversity will provide high resolution satellite imagery of 0.5 meters.
+WorldView-2 will have an average revisit time of a day and will be capable of collecting up to 975,000 square kilometers (376,450 square miles) per day, doubling the DigitalGlobe (currently MAXAR) collection capacity.
+The WorldView-2 system, offering unsurpassed accuracy, agility, capacity, and spectral diversity will provide high-resolution satellite imagery of 0.5 meters.

 Worldview-2 imagery will allow the creation of accurate maps in remote areas, maximizing the utility of whatever resources are available.

 Frequent revisits increase image collection opportunities, enhance change detection applications, and enable accurate map updates.